Federal Drug Importation Charges

 If you have been accused of illegally importing controlled substances into the U.S., you need to contact a Los Angeles drug importation attorney right away.
 Even allegations of importing a small quantity of a drug could lead to years in federal prison.

-When a skilled, aggressive criminal defense lawyer from Spolin Law P.C. is on your case, we will protect your rights.
-We will thoroughly investigate the evidence to determine the holes in the prosecutor’s case, and to determine your strongest defense strategies.
-We will then discuss your options, including the best and worst-case scenarios of going to trial.
+When a skilled, aggressive criminal defense lawyer is on your case, they will protect your rights.
+They will thoroughly investigate the evidence to determine the holes in the prosecutor's case, and to determine your strongest defense strategies.
+They will then discuss your options, including the best and worst-case scenarios of going to trial.

-To learn more about how we can help you after you have been charged with illegal importation of drugs, schedule a free consultation by contacting us through our online form, or by calling (310) 424-5816.
+To learn more about how an attorney can help you after you have been charged with illegal importation of drugs, schedule a free consultation by contacting SPCRC's Recommended Lawyers.